wilsonliaows/docs/connectors/on-prem-command-line-scripts.md

 date: 2018-09-01 06:00:00 Z
 ---

-# On-premises command-line scripts
+# On-prem command-line scripts
-Enterprises often have on-premises applications and databases that are deployed within their corporate datacenter.
+Enterprises often have on-prem applications and databases that are deployed within their corporate datacenter.

 Workato's `On-prem command-line scripts` connector allows you to run whitelisted command line scripts in your private network.
-The command is executed by the on-premise agent.
-You can whitelist any command that can be run on the machine with the on-premise agent.
+The command is executed by the on-prem agent.
+You can whitelist any command that can be run on the machine with the on-prem agent.

 ![On-prem command-line scripts connector](/assets/images/connectors/on-prem-command-line-scripts/on-prem-scripts-action.png)